thehyve/transmartApp-doc/source/getting_started.rst

 query this vast ocean of disparate data for studies of interest and related resources.

-Another major tranSMART feature, called "Analyze", allows authorized users to create and study cohorts of patients that have been involved in completed clinical research efforts.
-Analyze includes an "Across Trials" feature that allows users to define cohorts made up of patients from multiple studies.
+Another major tranSMART feature, called *Analyze*, allows authorized users to create and study cohorts of patients that have been involved in completed clinical research efforts.
+Analyze includes an *Across Trials* feature that allows users to define cohorts made up of patients from multiple studies.